-Classroom: Marriott Library 1130

-Office: OSH 209

-Office Hours: By appointment
+Classroom: Marriott Library 1130 Office: I will meet wherever Office Hours: By appointment

 Prerequisites: ECON 2010 (Principles of Micro) and ECON 2020 (Principles of Macro).
 If you need additional writing assistance you can concurrently enroll in ECON 3905 (Modes of Learning).